A New Year-A New Look

 Step 4.
 Now that you have the major players for the room figured out- flooring, wall colour and furniture, you are ready for the fun part!
 Decorate!

 Start with the artwork.
-Your mantras are: ‘go big or go home’ and if you want minimal ‘less is more’.
+Your mantra is: ‘go big or go home’ or if you want minimal ‘less is more’.

 Make sure what you put up is relevant, meaningful and in keeping with the feel you have started with your rooms major players (wall colour, furniture and flooring).
 Smaller frames can be grouped together while leaving some space around them.
 Make sure whatever you put up is appropriate for the scale of the wall and is anchored by the furniture.

 Next you have your decor items from the ‘keeper’ box.
 Don’t even look in the other boxes!
 Don’t space your items around the room.
 Group them in common themes ( odd numbers work well) and varying heights and layers and then most importantly, leave space between your groups.
 Depending on your personal aesthetics you will have a many layered curated room or a simple open space with only a few key pieces.
 Follow it through by not putting anything back that does not absolutely fit perfectly.

 Now stand back and look at your freshly curated room!
 You might not even need to buy new items for a room.
 Re-working and removing some items is often all it takes to give your room a new feel.